In 2016 the Trust secured funds to renovate a DOC tramping hut in the Carlyle Valley.

 In April 2017 work began in earnest.
 Volunteers and a helicopter were on hand to get materials to and from the hut.
 Over the next few months rooms were washed down, walls primed and the first coat of paint applied.
 Furniture was scrubbed and fixed, and the all important toilet repaired.

-The outside of the hut was sanded and had a first coat of paint applied, windows repaired, roof wire brushed and painted and the fireplace and chimney repaired.
+The outside of the hut was sanded and had the first coat of paint applied, windows repaired, roof wire brushed and painted and the fireplace and chimney repaired.

 As well as the maintenance work on the hut being carried out, the tall grass surrounding the hut was also cut down.